Native to East Asia, raccoon dogs (also known as a "tanuki") are frequently misunderstood animals that serve as a major cultural icon in Japan.

 While wolves, foxes and other canines have no trouble braving the snowy, barren winter months, raccoon dogs living in far north ranges prefer to hunker down.
 To do this, they pack on fat, decrease their metabolism by 25 percent and settle inside their burrows until warmer weather arrives.

 What's especially remarkable about their hibernation habits is that they don't go it alone.
-Another testimonial to how important social relationships are to these creatures: raccoon dogs are communal hibernators who prefer to cuddle up to their partners when they slumber.
+Another testimonial to how important social relationships are to these creatures: raccoon dogs are communal hibernators that prefer to cuddle up to their partners when they slumber.

 5. Raccoon dogs have a long, storied history in Japanese folklore